DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_4.md

 ## Test your Snakefile structure with a dry-run
 Let's check to make sure we have built our wildcards correctly.
 So far, we've been testing our pipeline by running it and actually generating the outputs as we go.
 This can be a tedious way to test the pipeline because some steps may be slow to run.

 We may want to test out our Snakefile to see if we have resolved all of our wildcards correctly without actually running the pipeline.
 We can do this by doing a `dry-run`.
-The `dry-run` command will allow you to see how the wildcard value is propagated to your input and output filenames in your command line.
+The `dry-run` command line argument will allow you to see how the wildcard value is propagated to your input and output filenames in your command line.
 Try it out!
 ```
 snakemake --dry-run
 ```